Nardy0145/Simple-Currency-EX.-Bot/README.md

 Instructions:
 1) Install all requirements
+2) Get your bot api token from <a href="https://t.me/BotFather">bot father</a>
-2) Run it with pushing "-token" flag into it
+3) Run it with pushing "-token" flag into it

 Example:
 go run main.go -token 54071328:AAGoQSHejy9neSo4q5O